On this page you will find answers to questions you may have about Stellify. If you have any further questions, please contact us.

 Direct entry students must complete the Sustainability Challenge in the first year that they are in Manchester, which could be year two or three of their undergraduate degree.

-The Social Justice Challenge is an interactive Blackboard course which takes around an hour to complete.
-It gives you an introduction to what social justice is and explores a variety of themes through a social justice lens.
+The Social Justice Challenge is an interactive online activity which takes around an hour to complete.
+It gives you an introduction to what social justice is and explores a variety of themes through a social justice lens including race, migration, higher education, mental health and energy.

 The Workplace Ethics Challenge can be completed in two different ways.
-Students can attend one of a range of different face to face workshops (which last around 2 1/2 hours) or they can complete an interactive Blackboard course (approx. one hour).
+You can attend a face-to-face workshop (which last around 1 1/2 hours) or you can complete an interactive individual Blackboard activity (approx. one hour).

 Workshops take place in both semesters on Wednesday afternoons and early evenings.
 You can sign up to them by clicking here.

-The online version of the Workplace Ethics Challenge is available throughout the whole academic year, from the first Monday of term to 5th June 2020.
+The online Blackboard version of the Workplace Ethics Challenge is available throughout the whole academic year until June 2022.

 You must undertake volunteering that benefits the wider community, not just the student population, for it to count towards the Stellify Award.
 Volunteering roles must benefit the wider community, outside the student population.
 Roles which benefit other students and have a university focus may count towards Step Up and Lead activities e.g. Nightline.
 If you are in doubt contact firstname.lastname@example.org.